books, I had so much fun! We had watched diners, drive-ins, and dives to find

 inch thick.
 Using a spatula spread the softened butter over the surface.
 Then

 tightly seal the side seam and on the edges.
-Roll dough cylinder and flatten.
+Roll the dough cylinder and flatten.

 Cut the rectangle into 4 even amounts of dough.
 Seal the seams fold into thirds